Soezdemir23/ipfs-e-commerce/README.md

 # ipfs-e-commerce
-E-Commerce based on ipfs as a back-end
+E-Commerce based on ipfs as a back-end.
+A WIP